abwilf/Standard-Grid/README.md

 WARNING: the following will use 3 gpus.
 You can change this in `generate.py`

 First, you'll **create a grid**.
 This is an object stored in `./{grid_hex}.pkl` which keeps track of your search process, where `grid_hex` is a hash of your hyperparameters.
-I shorten this hash for readability, though with large numbers of tests this may lead to a collision; if it does, you will see an eror at "compile time" - i.e., you'll see the error when the grid is created in `generate.py`, not when the individual tests are run.
+I shorten this hash for readability, though with large numbers of tests this may lead to a collision; if it does, you will see an error at "compile time" - i.e., you'll see the error when the grid is created in `generate.py`, not when the individual tests are run.
 This is a great feature.
-If you see an error, increase `hash_len` in `generate.py` until the collision disappears.
+If you see an error, increase `hash_len` in `generate.py` until the collision disappears (or if readability doesn't matter to you, up `hash_len` to 128).
 To create the grid in this example, run
 ```
 python3 generate.py
 ```